 Barbara Shaiman honored as an Extraordinary Woman by ACT II Playhouse:

-nominees for the contest by the general public.
+Society Hill Playhouse in conjunction with the stage musical Respect: A Musical Journey of Women, announced the winner of its ‘Respect Extraordinary Women’ contest, based on recent nominees for the contest by the general public.
 One grand prize winner and three runners-up from the Greater Philadelphia area were selected and will be recognized in honor of Women’s History Month before the March 24 performance of Respect at the Society Hill Playhouse.

-As the daughter of Holocaust survivors, Ms. Shaiman has committed her life to promoting respect for diversity to enslure that genocide and violence never again happens.
+As the daughter of Holocaust survivors, Ms. Shaiman has committed her life to promoting respect for diversity to ensure that genocide and violence never again happens.
 She created the Champions of Caring organization to educate and empower youths from the greater Philadelphia area to respect one another’s differences, to speak up against injustices, and to become social activists.
 Ms. Shaiman’s mother was incarcerated in Auschwitz during World War II and is the sole survivor of a family of 65 people.
 Her father worked for Oskar Schindler.

 Women’s Achievement Award, KYW News Radio, 2014

 Daily Points of Light Award, Points of Light Foundation and Corporation for National Service, 2007

 State Farm Service-Learning Practitioner Leadership Award, National Youth Leadership Council and State Farm Insurance Foundations, 2006

 Community Quarterback Award, The Philadelphia Eagles and Parade Magazine, 2003

 Women Making History Award, The National Association of Women Business Owners, 2002